UMass Amherst Environmental Health and Safety

 There are sensors located in zones throughout the hall to monitor the hall's conditions.
 Water is heated to maintain a desired temperature within the hall which depends on outside and inside sensor readings.
 Individual room temperature control is not available and some rooms may be cooler or warmer within a zone.
 During the transitional periods before and after the heating season, optimal heating and cooling conditions may not be met.

 Please leave the back wall of the room open and free of furniture so the proper airflow is available to efficiently heat the room.
-If you have any problems with the heat in your room, please contact your RA or Residential Service Desk so he or she can respond according to our heating protocol.
+If you have any problems with the heat in your room, please contact your Residential Service Desk during business hours or by calling 413.545.0812 outside of RSD Hours to respond according to our heating protocol.

 Central Air Heating: North Apartments